Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/ports-closed.md

 ```

 ### Reason:
-StorageOS uses a gossip protocol to discover the nodes in the cluster.
+StorageOS uses a gossip protocol to discover nodes in the cluster.
 When
 StorageOS starts, one or more nodes can be referenced so new nodes can query
-existing ones for the list of members.
-This error indicates that the node can't
+existing nodes for the list of members.
+This error indicates that the node
-connect to any of the nodes in the known list.
-The known list is defined in the
+can't connect to any of the nodes in the known list.
+The known list is defined
-`JOIN` variable.
+in the `JOIN` variable.

 ### Assert: